The companies within the Kalaidos Education Group support the education policy objectives of edu-suisse and adhere to the following basic values:

 Fair competition, diversity and efficiency

-Division of powers and subsidiarity
+Separation of powers and subsidiarity

-The division of powers is also important in the educational sector: instruction, implementation, quality assurance and supervision should be separated.
+The separation of powers is also important in the educational sector: instruction, implementation, quality assurance and supervision should be separated.
 The state should formulate the framework conditions and promote quality assurance.
 The state should only intervene where educational objectives cannot be achieved without government support.
 The subsidiarity principle should also be applied here.

 Effectiveness guaranteed by demand-oriented fundingThe allocation of state funds to educational institutions can lead to the distortion of competition and preservation of structures.
-It is better to provide direct financial support to the people who want or are compelled to study further.
+It is better to provide direct financial support to the people who want or are obliged to study further.
 Demand-oriented funding models (e.g. education accounts, education vouchers) enable students to choose the educational pathway that best serves their individual needs.
 Demand-oriented funding improves access to education and thus promotes equal opportunities.

-The Kalaidos Education Group
+Kalaidos Education Group

 Telefon +41 44 307 32 00